 DIY Rock Making Step #2 Refer To The Prototype

 If you’re not a stickler for accuracy this step can be skipped but if you want your model train to travel past authentic scenery use Google images to look up rock/cliffs and mountains from your chosen location.
-Examine your bark and find the chips that match the stratification pattens in the original rock formations.
+Examine your bark and find the chips that match the stratification patterns in the original rock formations.

 DIY Rock Making Step #3 Get Your Paints Out